 What is gamification?

 From our earliest years, we are naturally predisposed to learn and develop through games.
 Gamification helps us learn and retain knowledge more readily, increases participation rates and makes the entire process fun.
-In fact, in an extensive gamification survey from TalentLMS of corporate learners and university students, 79% of the participants said that they would be more productive and motivated if their learning environment was more game-like. ² More and more organizations are using gaming techniques, like puzzles, quizzes, arcade style games and missions, in their incentive programs to increase sales through deeper brand and product knowledge, greater engagement and increased loyalty.
+In fact, in an extensive gamification survey from TalentLMS of corporate learners and university students, 79% of the participants said that they would be more productive and motivated if their learning environment was more game-like. ² More and more organizations are using gaming techniques, like puzzles, quizzes, arcade style games and missions, in their gamification driven incentive programs to increase sales through deeper brand and product knowledge, drive greater engagement and increased loyalty.

 We know that games satisfy a basic human desire for achievement.
-Key gamification components that recognize and reward achievement, including points, milestones, badges, leader boards and team rankings, encourage users to keep playing, reinforcing positive behaviour, spurring healthy competition and driving multiple interactions.
+Key gamification components that recognize and reward achievement, including points, milestones, badges, leader boards and team rankings, encourage users to keep playing, reinforcing positive behaviors, spurring healthy competition and driving multiple interactions.

 To successfully integrate gamification into your incentive programs, the following best practices should be followed: